Honey Cake

 Step-by-Step Instructions

+Step 1: Combine dry ingredients.
 In a large bowl, combine the flour, sugar, baking powder, baking soda, salt, cinnamon, cloves, and allspice.
+Whisk to combine.

-Bake for 40 to 50 minutes if using a 9-inch pan, or 45 to 55 minutes for an 8-inch pan, until the cake is set and a toothpick or cake tester inserted into the center comes out clean.
-Set the cake on a rack and let cool for 15 minutes, then invert the cake onto the rack and turn it right side up to finish cooling.
+Step 4: Bake and cool.
+Bake the cake for 40 to 50 minutes in a 9-inch pan, or 45 to 55 minutes in an 8-inch pan, until it’s set and a toothpick inserted in the center comes out clean.
+Let the cake cool on a rack for about 15 minutes, then invert it onto the rack and flip it right side up to finish cooling.

-Serve the cake warm or at room temperature, topped with whipped cream and drizzled with honey, if desired.
-If not serving on the same day, place in an airtight container and store at room temperature for up to 2 days.
+Step 5: Serve.
+Enjoy the cake warm or at room temperature, with a dollop of whipped cream and a drizzle of honey if you like.
+If you’re not serving it the same day, store it in an airtight container at room temperature for up to 2 days.

 You May Also Like